Search Contact information

 GLUT routines deal display the graphics, so you need to know how to use them first.
 These issues are covered on our using GLUT page.

-The first example below spins a shape in 3D.
+screen dump The first example below spins a shape in 3D.
 A separate window has controls to make the shape a wireframe and to change the number of line segments used.
 Most of the code (shown in full later) involves setting up windows and using GLUT routines to draw into them.
 Adding the controls takes about a dozen lines of code.
 The GLUI routines take advantage of C++'s way of assigning default values to trailing parameters, so you can often get away with supplying just one or 2 parameters to functions.
-The GLUI concepts used here are screen dump
+The GLUI concepts used here are

 Here's the full code